-In mobile operating systems such as Android and iOS, most of the popular apps ask for your permission before accessing something that require your permission.
-For instance, Skype asks for your permission before accessing your camera.
+In mobile operating systems such as Android and iOS, most of the popular apps ask for your permission before accessing something that requires your permission.
+For instance, Skype asks for your approval before accessing your camera.

 In Windows 10, most apps don’t ask the user permission in most cases.
-Some apps from reputed software houses might ask user’s permission before accessing camera, microphone, location, contacts, calendar, call history and account information but there are many apps that access location, camera and contacts without your permission.
+Some apps from reputed software houses might ask user’s permission before accessing the camera, microphone, location, contacts, calendar, call history, and account information, but many apps access location, camera, and contacts without your permission.

-If you’re on Windows 10, it’s a wise idea to review app permissions time to time just to make sure that no app is accessing your camera, microphone, contacts, location and other important things without your consent.
+If you’re on Windows 10, it’s a wise idea to review app permissions from time to time just to make sure that no app is accessing your camera, microphone, contacts, location, and other important things without your consent.

 As with the case of mobile apps, you can view and change app permissions from a one place in Windows 10 as well.
 In this guide, we will see how to change app permissions in Windows 10.

 Please note that this method is only applicable to apps (built-in apps as well as apps from Store), meaning you can’t change permissions for traditional desktop programs.

 Camera, Maps, and Weather apps usually try to access your location to give you precise results.
 If you want to stop one or more apps from using your location, you can change the app permissions to stop one or more apps from using your location.
 Here is how to do that:

 Step 2: To change app permissions, scroll down the page and turn on or off location service for individual apps.